 - Housing shortage: Baby Boomers are staying in their houses longer, creating a housing shortage for Millennials and Gen Xers.
 This is creating opportunities for the development of new, smaller, more energy-efficient homes, townhouses, and condos.

 - Multi-family residential demand: If they can’t buy, Millennials and Gen Xers turn to rentals.
 Demand for multi-family housing prospects remains strong, especially in secondary markets like Pittsburgh, Salt Lake City, and Fort Lauderdale.

-Our 2018 Real Estate Investor Market Research report is an example of the priority we place on educating investors and the professionals—real estate agents, brokers, financial advisors, and others—This report’s detailed analysis of purchases and sales data, and comparisons to 2016 can help you understand the market and the potential to diversify your retirement savings portfolio with a Real Estate IRA.
+Our 2018 Real Estate Investor Market Research report exemplifies the priority we place on educating investors and the professionals—real estate agents, brokers, financial advisors, and others.
+The report’s detailed analysis of purchases and sales data, and comparisons to 2016 can help you understand the market and the potential to diversify your retirement savings portfolio with a Real Estate IRA.

 Disclaimer: Before you invest in this business sector using your IRA, it is best to consult with your investment, legal and tax advisor.
 Entrust does not endorse or recommend any of these investments.
 Proper due diligence by you the IRA holder is recommended before entering into any transaction.